 The sfc /scannow command will scan all protected system files, and replace corrupted files with a cached copy that is located in a compressed folder at %WinDir%System32dllcache.
 This command can take a little time to complete.
 Do not close the Command Prompt window until the verification is 100% complete.

 RuntimeBroker is a Windows process, which is supposed to help you manage permissions of the Windows Store apps.
 Ideally, it should not take up a lot of memory or CPU resources but faulty apps results in the process using GBs of memory, thus causing performance issues.
 Disable RuntimeBroker can help a lot to fix High CPU, Memory, Hard Disk Usages On windows 10

 Here How To disable RuntimeBroker using Windows Registry

 Open Run through the Win+R key combo and type “regerdit.exe” and press Enter to open Registry Editor.In Registry Editor, navigate to the following path:

 Here double click on “Start” to change its DWORD value from 3 to 4.

 Note: The value 2 means automatic startup, 3 means manual, while 4 means disabled.

 • Once done, reboot your PC for the changes to take effect.
 After which, you will see that there’s no process dubbed RuntimeBroker.

 Changing this value could have an impact on Cortana’s performance, but it appears to be closely connected to the high CPU usage in Windows 10.

-These are some best working solutions to fix system idle process consuming high cpu, system idle process 99 cpu usage windows 7, System Idle Process high CPU usage problem on windows 10 computers.Hope After perform This Steps your problem may get solved. have any Query or suggestion please comment bellow.
+These are some best working solutions to fix system idle process consuming high CPU, system idle process 99 CPU usage windows 7, System Idle Process high CPU usage problem on windows 10 computers.Hope After perform This Steps your problem may get solved. have any Query or suggestion please comment below.